 There are two Odeon cinemas in Oxford, one is in Magdalen Street and one in George Street.
 For details and listings go to www.odeon.co.uk.

-Also in Oxford are the Phoenix Picturehouse, which is in Walton Street, Jericho.
-Details and listings can be found on its website, www.picturehouses.co.uk.
-The Ultimate Picture Palace is in Jeune Street, just off the Cowley Road, and its website is www.ultimatepicturepalace.co.uk.
+Also in Oxford are the Phoenix Picturehouse, which is in Walton Street, Jericho, see www.picturehouses.com/cinema/Phoenix_Picturehouse ; the Ultimate Picture Palace is in Jeune Street, just off the Cowley Road, see www.uppcinema.com and the Curzon cinema is in the Westgate Centre, see www.curzoncinemas.com/oxford/info